MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.40.md

 (g) *Parker River National Wildlife Refuge*—(1) *Migratory game bird hunting.* We allow hunting of duck, goose, brant, coot, crow, merganser, rail, snipe, and woodcock on designated areas of the refuge subject to the following conditions:

-(i) Hunters may enter the refuge1/2 hour before legal shooting hours and must exit the refuge by1/2 hour after legal shooting hours.
+(i) Hunters may enter the refuge 1/2 hour before legal shooting hours and must exit the refuge by 1/2 hour after legal shooting hours.

 (ii) We prohibit the use of centerfire rifles and handguns to hunt any species.